ginstrom/paladin-novel/chapters/26_wrath-of-gods.md

 The command post buzzed with activity.
 Maps covered every available surface, marked with siege positions, supply lines, and assault routes.
 Thorek Ironheart stood at the center of it all, his massive frame bent over a detailed sketch of the citadel's defenses.
 The dwarven war-priest looked up as Gond approached, his weathered face creasing into a grim smile.

-"About time you showed up," Thorek rumbled, clasping Gond's forearm in the traditional dwarven greeting.
-"We've been having all the fun without you."
+"About time you showed up," Thorek grumbled, but his grip on Gond's forearm was firm.
+"We were starting to think you'd let us have all the fun."

-"Looks like you've made good progress," Gond said, studying the map.
-Several sections of the outer wall showed breach points, and siege towers had been positioned for assault.
+"Looks like you've been busy," Gond said, eyes scanning the map.
+Breaches marked the outer wall, siege towers loomed.

-"Aye, but it's the inner keep that's the real problem," Thorek said, pointing to the citadel's heart—a massive tower that rose from the center of the complex like a stone spear.
-"That's where they've holed up.
-The corrupt priests and their remaining guards.
-Maybe two hundred men, but they're fanatics.
-And the keep itself..."
-He shook his head.
-"It's impregnable.
-Built in the old style, with walls thick as a man is tall and wards that turn aside both steel and sorcery."
+"Aye, chewed through the rind, no problem," Thorek said, jabbing a thumb at the citadel's core—a monster of a tower.
+"But the heart of it?
+That's where the rot's dug in.
+Priests, their pet guards.
+Maybe two hundred, all frothing at the mouth.
+And that keep…" He spat.
+"Built like a mountain.
+Walls thicker'n a giant's skull, wards that'll laugh at steel and spit back spells."

 Gond frowned.
 "What about divine power?"

 "Tried it myself," Thorek admitted, his voice carrying frustration.
 "The corruption runs deep, but the foundations are still blessed by Turin's own hand.
+When I struck them with my hammer, calling on Turin's might, the stones shimmered with Turin's silver light, and I felt a jolt as if lightning itself pushed back.
 It resists even righteous force."

 "Then how do we reach them?"

 Thorek's eyes gleamed with something between hope and uncertainty.
 "There might be a way.
-But it's dangerous, and it requires..."
-He glanced around the tent, then lowered his voice.
+But it's dangerous, and it requires…" He glanced around the tent, then lowered his voice.
 "It requires awakening something that's been sleeping for three centuries."

 He led them to a smaller section of the map, pointing to a structure near the base of the keep.
 "The Hall of Guardians.
 Built by my ancestors when the alliance between our peoples was strong, when Turin and Alanyi worked hand in hand to protect the innocent."

 Silviana stepped closer, her ancient eyes studying the markings.
 "I remember the stories.
 Four Guardians, wrought of stone and steel, animated by Turin's own wrath against injustice."
+Her voice was hushed, and as she spoke of that wrath, a faint scent of ozone seemed to touch the air in the command tent, as if the memory alone carried a spark of its power.

 "Aye," Thorek nodded.
 "The Guardians of Turin.
-My people built them as the ultimate expression of divine justice—constructs that could channel the god's power directly, unstoppable in their purpose."
+My people built them as the ultimate expression of divine justice—constructs that could channel the god's power directly, arcs of silver lightning occasionally visible within their stone frames even in dormancy, unstoppable in their purpose."
 His expression darkened.
-"But when the schism came, when humans and dwarves went their separate ways, the knowledge of their awakening was... divided."
+"But when the schism came, when humans and dwarves went their separate ways, the knowledge of their awakening was… divided."

 "Divided how?"
 Gond asked.

 "The rituals, the words of power—my battlemasters still know them.
 Passed down through generations, kept alive in our war-chants and ceremonies.
-But the divine spark needed to wake them..."
-Thorek looked directly at Gond.
+But the divine spark needed to wake them…" Thorek looked directly at Gond.
 "That requires a level of power we haven't possessed since the old alliances broke."

-Gond felt a chill run down his spine.
-"You want me to awaken them."
+A shiver traced Gond's spine.
+"You want me to wake them."

-"The humans have forgotten what the Guardians even are," Thorek continued.
-"They think the Hall is just another storage chamber.
-Security is light—a handful of guards at most.
-But the keep itself, where the corrupt priests hide..."
-He gestured at the map.
-"That's a fortress within a fortress.
-Impregnable to any force we can bring to bear."
+"Humans don't even remember what they are," Thorek pressed on.
+"Think the Hall's just a dusty storeroom.
+The guard is light, sloppy.
+But that keep, where the filth is hiding..."
+He jabbed the map again.
+"That's a nut we can't crack, not with what we've got."

-"Except the Guardians," Silviana said quietly.
-"If they could be awakened."
+"Unless the Guardians can," Silviana murmured, her eyes distant.

-"But I'm a paladin of Alanyi," Gond protested.
-"My power comes from her, not Turin.
-How could I possibly—"
+"But I'm Alanyi's paladin," Gond argued, a knot tightening in his gut.
+"My strength is hers, not Turin's.
+How in the blazes am I supposed to—"

 "Because they were allies once," Silviana interrupted, her voice carrying the weight of ancient memory.
 "In the early days, before the world grew dark and divided, Turin and Alanyi worked together.
 Justice and mercy, strength and compassion—two faces of the same divine truth.
 The rituals were designed for both powers working in harmony."

 Thorek nodded eagerly.
 "My grandfather's grandfather told stories of the old ceremonies.
 Priests of both gods standing together, their powers intertwined like the roots of a great tree.
-If anyone could bridge that gap..."
-He looked at Gond with something approaching reverence.
+If anyone could bridge that gap…" He looked at Gond with something approaching reverence.
 "It would be you."

 Gond stared at the map, his mind racing.
 The idea was audacious, dangerous, and possibly suicidal.
-But if it worked...
+But if it worked…

 "What would I need to do?"

 "A small team," Thorek said immediately.
 "Three people at most, to avoid drawing attention.
-You, one of my battlemasters who knows the awakening rites, and..."
-He glanced at Silviana.
+You, one of my battlemasters who knows the awakening rites, and…" He glanced at Silviana.
 "Someone who understands the old bonds between the gods."

 "I'll go," Silviana said without hesitation.
 "This is what I came here for—to see the ancient alliances restored."

 "The guards?"
 Pell asked, ever practical.

 "Six men, maybe eight," Thorek replied.
 "Professional soldiers, but not expecting trouble.
 The real challenge will be the ritual itself.
-If it fails..."
+If it fails…"

-"If it fails, we're no worse off than we are now," Gond said, though his voice carried more confidence than he felt.
-"And if it succeeds?"
+"If it fails, we're back where we started," Gond said, trying to sound more sure than he felt.
+"And if it works?"

-Thorek's grin was fierce.
-"If it succeeds, the corrupt priests will learn what Turin's true wrath looks like."
+Thorek's grin was all teeth and fire, a flicker of silver in his eyes.
+"If it works, those oathbreakers will find out what Turin's real anger feels like—a silver storm, quick and final."

 ***

 The approach to the Hall of Guardians took them through a maze of rubble and abandoned outbuildings.
 The siege had reduced much of the citadel's outer structures to ruins, providing ample cover for their small party.
 Gond moved carefully through the debris, his divine senses alert for any sign of danger.

 Beside him, Korgan Ironbeard—Thorek's chosen battlemaster—muttered prayers under his breath.
-The dwarven warrior carried an ancient hammer inscribed with runes that seemed to pulse with their own inner light.
+The dwarven warrior carried an ancient hammer inscribed with runes that seemed to pulse with a faint, inner silver light, an occasional tiny spark escaping the etched symbols.
 His beard was braided with iron rings that chimed softly with each step, and his eyes held the fervor of one who had waited his entire life for this moment.

 Silviana brought up the rear, her elven grace allowing her to move through the rubble without disturbing so much as a pebble.
 She carried her staff of white wood that seemed to glow faintly in the gathering dusk, and her lips moved in silent prayers to Alanyi.